Skip to content

 • Providing logistical and informational support to prefectures and local governments seeking to expand economic ties with North America or increase tourism to their areas;

-• Hosting opportunities for Japanese officials to study topics relating to various aspects of local government in the US, Canada, Jamaica, and Trinidad & Tobago;
+• Hosting opportunities for Japanese officials to study topics relating to various aspects of local government in North America and the Caribbean;

 • Conducting the annual CLAIR Fellowship, which sends Americans and Canadians who work on local government matters to Japan for ten days to study public administration and local government issues there;

-• Working with our partners in the US, Canada, Jamaica, and Trinidad & Tobago that are also engaged in various aspects of local public administration and best practices;
+• Working with our partners in North America and the Caribbean that are also engaged in various aspects of local public administration and best practices;

-• Providing funding to the JET alumni in the US, Canada, Jamaica, and Trinidad & Tobago and collaborating with them in support of the JET Program, prefecture and local governments in Japan, sister city and state relationships, and other initiatives relating to our mutual objectives of strengthening educational, cultural, economic, and community ties between Japan and North America or the Caribbean.
+• Providing funding to the JET alumni in North America and the Caribbean and collaborating with them to support the JET Program, prefecture and local governments in Japan, sister city and state relationships, and other initiatives relating to our mutual objectives of strengthening educational, cultural, economic, and community ties between Japan and the countries in our region.